IVRL/RobustOverfit-HardInstance/README.md

 `run/train_fast.py` is the main script for fast adversarial training with adaptive use of easy and hard instances.
 `run/tune_normal.py` is the main script for finetuning a pretrained model with additional data.

+The scripts to reproduce the key figures in our paper are demonstrated in `Figures.ipynb`.
+When running the scripts, please download the supporting files from [Google Drive](https://drive.google.com/drive/folders/1sVBzk4xdr1K-_KD_cJSXBLS-vRfcTTHF?usp=share_link) and save them under a folder named `results`.

 ## Examples